Family Reunion Fun at KOA

 Planning a reunion?
 Check out our Family Reunion Planning Guide.

-For 53 years, KOA has been the one-stop source for family friendly fun across North America.
+For over 50 years, KOA has been the one-stop source for family friendly fun across North America.
 So it makes sense that KOA campgrounds also make the perfect base camp for family reunions.

 “We probably host twenty to thirty family reunions each year,” says Karl Kozak, Manager of the Waterloo / Lost Island Waterpark KOA Resort in Waterloo, Iowa.
 “Groups range in size from anywhere from 20 people up to 100 or so. “